oracle-livelabs/pts/ai-vector-search-rag/introduction/introduction.md

 # Introduction

-Retrieval-augmented generation (RAG) is a relatively new artificial intelligence technique that can improve the quality of generative AI by allowing large language models (LLMs) to tap additional data resources without retraining.
-Implementing RAG requires technologies such as vector databases, which allow for the rapid coding of new data and searches against that data to feed into the LLM.
+## About this Workshop

-Oracle Database 23ai leverages the latest AI Vector Search capabilities.
+This hands-on workshop covers the Oracle Database 23ai latest AI Vector Search capabilities.
 Learn how AI Vector Search in Oracle Database 23ai combines semantic search on unstructured data with relational search on traditional business data for faster, more relevant, and more secure results.
+Retrieval Augmented Generation (RAG) is a technique that improves the accuracy of Large Language Models (LLMs) by augmenting interactions with business-specific data.
+It avoids having to train LLMs on sensitive enterprise data and reduces hallucinations.

+How is this workshop different from other workshops?
+During this workshop you only need an Autonomous Database instance, it can be a Free Tier one, and you will import an APEX application that has all the components you need to run AI Vector Search and Retrieval-augmented generation (RAG) written in simple SQL and PL/SQL code that you can modify to understand how it works.

+Estimated Workshop Time: 120 minutes.

 ### About AI Vector Search